deXter969/deXter969/README.md

 ## About Me

 I am Puneet Shrivastava from India, currently I am a Master of Technology student in Indian Institute of Kanpur.
-I am a harware engineer, investor, and technology enthusiast.
+I am a harware engineer, investor, teacher and a technology enthusiast.
 I am passionate in solving problems and finding creative ways to achive goals🥇.